 Bone remodelling, Skull development

-Craniosynotosis is the premature fusion of one or more sutures found in the skull.
-Affecting 1 in every 2000 children born.
+Craniosynotosis is the premature fusion of one or more sutures found in the skull, which affects 1 in every 2000 children born.
 Through the use of computer programming and modelling, I aim to investigate the condition further, with the use of biomechanics and biomedical engineering.

 About Connor Cross

 In 2014, I completed my Electronic and Electrical Engineering BTEC course at West Suffolk College.
 At this time, I discovered the world of biomedical engineering and its amazing implementation in the medical field.
 I began my MEng Biomedical Engineering Course at Middlesex University in 2014, graduating in 2018.
-During my time, I developed a passion in the area of osteo-integrated implants and prosthetic devices.
-Eventually developing a fully functioning prosthetic arm and conducting my own personal research into expandable endoprosthetics.
-After this, I discovered the research opportunity with Dr. Mehran Moazen in the field of Craniosynotosis.
+During that time, I developed a passion in the area of osteo-integrated implants and prosthetic devices, eventually developing a fully functioning prosthetic arm and conducting my own personal research into expandable endoprosthetics.
+After this, I discovered my current research opportunity with Dr. Mehran Moazen in the field of Craniosynotosis.